SmartBDE/sml/doc/DESIGN.md

   - algorithm {for train, for service-such as: adaboost multiple models}
     - define, interface define of algorithm
     - ...
+- pipeline: data streaming (*)
 - scratch: code for batch-compute
-- pipeline: data streaming (*)
-- publisher: service interface, use spring framework
+- publisher: service hook, DSL for configuration
   - http
   - websocket
 - monitor: (*)